Supreme Court Landmark Cases: The Rights of the Accused and the Rights of Students

 Workshop Location: Doubletree by Hilton Kansas City – Overland Park

 - Kansas Social Studies teachers of grades 7-12.

 - Participants must teach in the state of Kansas.

 - The program begins with required pre-conference readings which will be sent to participants in May.

-- Participants will be responsible for their own transportation to and from Kansas City – a travel reimbursement of $75 will be available.
+- Participants will be responsible for their own transportation to and from the Kansas City area – a travel reimbursement of $75 will be available.

-- Attending teachers will receive a certificate for 9 contact hours and copy of The Gilded Age and Progressive Era.
+- Attending teachers will receive a certificate for 9 contact hours and copy of Supreme Court Document Based Questions.

 - Discuss primary source documents and historically-based, expert methods to address these topics.

 - Receive classroom-friendly teaching materials to make these complex concepts come alive for students.

 - xEngage in analysis of these topics with a constitutional scholar.